anshaysaboo/TwitterHangman/README.md

 ### Game Instructions

 Twitter Hangman is a normal game of Hangman, where the player must guess a word or phrase by guessing letters that are a part of that word/phrase.
 The player is allowed five incorrect letter guesses until they lose the game.
 In order to guess letters, you may enter a letter into the “Guess a letter” input.
 As you guess, the puzzle and hangman will update.
 When you have finished the game, either by completing the entire puzzle or running out of guesses, you will be brought to the ending screen, where you will see the solution to the puzzle, as well as some Tweets that are a part of the Trend that you just solved.

+### Video

+Check out a short overview video about our project at [https://youtu.be/6BZBVaFHxFw](https://youtu.be/6BZBVaFHxFw).